RobertoFont/RobertoFont.github.io/_posts/2022-02-12-IllustratedFairyTales.md

 layout: post
 title: These tales were written and illustrated by a 5-year old and an AI
 date: 2022-02-12
-description: We use text generation and text to image models to create illustrated fairy tales.
+description: We use text generation and text-to-image models to create illustrated fairy tales.
 img: rose.png
 fig-caption:
 tags: [GPT-3, DALL-E, Text generation, Text-to-image]